pprogrammingg/zero2prod/CONTRIBUTING.md

 # IDE

-- It is recommended to use `Intellij RustRover`
+- It is recommended to use `Intellij RustRover`.
+The following instructions pertain to RustRover.

 # Clippy